alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

     1. List all the dependencies of our main applications (ex: assets, blogs, images, etc)
     2. These dependencies will have to be migrated first.

-2. We know some our hostnames contain more than one subdomain level (ex: static.commun.alittlemarket.com) but we don't want to buy expensive certificates that cover every levels.
+2. We know some of our hostnames contain more than one subdomain level (ex: static.commun.alittlemarket.com) but we don't want to buy expensive certificates that cover every level.
     1. List all the concerned hostnames
     2. Fix incompatible subdomains (ex: static.commun.alittlemarket.com -> static-commun.alittlemarket.com).
 Fix them means:
         1. Create new subdomains in apache